desmid/mview/doc/Sphinx/source/manual/formats_in.rst

 - `sblastnames`
 - `sskingdoms`

-but these are only passed through in the format conversions (`-out fasta`, `-out pir`, `-out rdb`) not to the normal MView display mode.
+If present, these are passed through in the format conversions (`-out fasta`, `-out pir`, `-out rdb`) and to the normal MView display mode where they appear as extra columns at the right margin of the alignment.
+Having very variable field widths they may appear badly aligned vertically.
+To disable them, use the `-label8` option.

 MView will silently ignore any fields other than those listed above.